 In this paper, we formalize the notion that ignoring small breaks may improve the accuracy of forecasts.
-We quantify the break magnitude that leads to equal forecast accuracy between a forecast based on the full sample and one based on a post-break sample.
-This break magnitude is substantial, which points to a large penalty that is incurred by the uncertainty around the break date.
-A second finding is that the break magnitude that leads to equal forecast performance depends on the unknown break date.
+We quantify the break magnitude that leads to equal forecast accuracy between forecasts based on the full sample and based on a post-break sample with an estimated break date.
+This break magnitude is substantial, which points to a large penalty that is incurred by the uncertainty around the estimated break date.
+Additionally, the break magnitude that leads to equal forecast performance depends on the unknown break date.